Table of Contents

-Although diversity at work has been addressed on several fronts there’s a great big gap as it’s been rightly pointed out, when it comes to understanding emotional and psychological diversity in all of its guises.
+Although diversity at work has been addressed on several fronts, there’s a great big gap (as it’s been rightly pointed out), when it comes to understanding emotional and psychological diversity in all of its guises.

 Every one of us experiences highs and lows.
 It’s human nature.
 But many of us who suffer from stress, anxiety, depression, or other mood disorders are masterful at concealing turmoil.
-We’ve been ingrained to believe that showing emotional upset at work is taboo.
-So when it hits, we withdraw, hunker down quietly in our workspaces, retreat for some quiet (and sometimes a good cry) in the washroom, or feign an appointment, an emergency, or a physical ailment to escape, to get away.
+It’s been ingrained in us that showing emotional upset at work is taboo.
+So when it hits, we withdraw, hunker down quietly in our workspaces, retreat for some quiet (and sometimes a good cry) in the washroom, or we feign an appointment, an emergency, or a physical ailment to escape, to get away.
 Why the hesitancy to speak up?
 Most people admit to feeling stressed at work.
 In fact a Work and Wellbeing survey by the American Psychological Association (APA) found that one in three report being chronically stressed on the job.
 Yet for the most part, mental health remains hidden under a dark unmentionable cloud.

 Statistics tell us:

 - Approximately 1 in 5 adults in the U.S. (46.6 million) experiences mental illness in a given year.
 One in four adults experiences mental illness each year and an estimated 18% of the US adult populations have an anxiety disorder.